-Infraction Suspensi ion Points Entry a.
-Entering a tournament and failing to appear b.
-Entering two tournaments in the same period c.
-Entering in age category for which he/she is ince eligible 2.0 SP 2.0 SP 3.0 SP Punctuality a.
-Not ready to play when match is called (After 15 Minutes) b.
-Not ready to play after 10-Minute rest period 1.5 SP + ule (Code Attire a.
+Infraction Suspension Points Entry Entering a tournament and failing to appear Entering two tournaments in the same period without permission from both referees and the applicable sanctioning body (Tennis Canada or Provincial Tennis Association) Entering in age category for which he/she is inerestimated. points Punctuality Not ready to play when match is called (After 15 Minutes) Not ready to play after 10-Minute rest period 1.0 SP + Point Penalty Schedu 1.5 SP + Default ule (Code Violations) Attire a.
 Not appearing on court with proper attire b.
-Failing to correct attire after 15 Minutes 1.5 SP - 1.0 SP + Default 4.
-Point Penalty and/or each Game Penalty Conduct) a.
+Failing to correct attire after 15 Minutes 1.0 SP 1.5 SP + Default 4.
+Point Penalty and/or each Game Penalty (Conduct) a.
 Unreasonable Delay b.
 Audible and/or Visible Obscenity c.
 Abuse of tennis balls and/or equipment d.
 Unsportsmanlike Conduct e.
-Coaching (Under the 1.0 SP 1.0 SP 1.0 SP 1.0 SP 1.0 SP 1.0 SP 5.
+Coaching Under the Code of 1.0 SP 1.0 SP 1.0 SP 1.0 SP 1.0 SP 1.0 SP 5.
 Default a.
-Defaulting during the tournament under the Coof Conduct b.
+Defaulting during the tournament under the Coo of Conduct b.
 Best Efforts c.
 Physical and/or Verbal Abuse d.
 Aggravated Behaviour e.
 Illegal Drugs f.
 Leaving the court without valid reason g.
 Failure to complete match without valid reason h.
-Bribes and/or Guarantees 1.5 SP + 3.0 SP + 3.0 SP + 3.0 SP + 2.0 SP + Default Default Default Default Default Default 6.
-Suspension a.
-Non payment of Entry Fees and/or Fines after 1.0 SP + Suspension unit b.
-Misbehaviour while a Provincial Team Member til Fees/Fir nes paid c.
+Bribes and/or Guarantees 2.0 SP 1.5 SP + Default 3.0 SP + Default 3.0 SP + Default 3.0 SP + Default 2.0 SP + Default 6.
+Suspension

+- a.
+Non payment of Entry Fees and/or Fines after 30 days 1.0 SP + Suspension until Fees/Fines paid - b.
+Misbehaviour while a Provincial Team Member - 1 3 SP + Suspension and/or Removal from team - c.
 Conduct contrary to the integrity of the game